-A Primer on Decision and Risk Analysis: Monte Carlo Simulation, Real Options Analysis, Knowledge Value Added, Forecasting, and Optimization1
+A Layman's Primer on Quantitative Decision and Risk Analysis: Monte Carlo Simulation, Real Options, Forecasting, and Optimization1

 Since the beginning of recorded history, games of chance have been a popular pastime.
 Even in Biblical accounts, Roman soldiers cast lots for Christ's robes.
 In earlier times, chance was something that occurred in nature, and humans were simply subjected to it as a ship is to the capricious tosses of the waves in an ocean.
 Even up to the time of the Renaissance, the future was thought to be simply a chance occurrence of completely random events and beyond the control of humans.
 However, with the advent of games of chance, human greed has propelled the study of risk and chance to evermore closely mirror real-life events.
 Although these games were initially played with great enthusiasm, no one actually sat down and figured out the odds.
 Of course, the individual who understood and mastered the concept of chance was bound to be in a better position to profit from such games of chance.
-It was not until the mid-1600s that the concept of chance was properly studied, and the first such serious endeavor can be credited to Blaise Pascal, one of the fathers of the study of choice, chance, and probability.
-Fortunately for us, after many centuries of mathematical and statistical innovations from pioneers such as Pascal, Bernoulli, Bayes, Gauss, LaPlace, and Fermat, and with the advent of blazing fast computing technology, our modern world of uncertainty can be explained with much more elegance through methodological rigorous hands-on applications of risk and uncertainty.
-Even as recent as two and a half decades ago, computing technology was only in its infancy and running complex and advanced analytical models would have seemed a fantasy, but today, with the assistance of more powerful and enabling software packages, we have the ability to practically apply such techniques with great ease.
-For this reason, we have chosen to learn from human history that with innovation comes the requisite change in human behavior, to apply these new methodologies as the new norm for rigorous risk-benefit analysis.
+It was not until the mid-1600s that the concept of chance was properly studied, and the first such serious endeavor can be credited to Blaise Pascal, one of the fathers of modern choice, chance, and probability.
+Fortunately for us, after many centuries of mathematical and statistical innovations from pioneers such as Pascal, Bernoulli, Bayes, Gauss, LaPlace, and Fermat, and with the advent of blazing fast computing technology, our modern world of uncertainty can be explained with much more elegance through methodological hands-on applications of risk and uncertainty.
+Even as recent as two decades ago, computing technology was only in its infancy and running advanced analytical models would have been a fantasy, but today, with the assistance of software packages, we have the ability to, in a very practical sense, apply such techniques with great ease.
+We should, in this case, choose not to repeat but to learn from human history that with innovation comes the requisite change in human behavior, to accept these new methodologies as the norm.